rothos/protocol_1/index.md

     - There is a "meta meta protocol" [_sic_] which is applying this protocol to itself.
 There are contextually better and worse ways to use this meta protocol and there are better and worse interpretations of how to use it.
 The "meta meta protocol" can help you move towards better and better interpretations and uses.
     - Note that the meta protocol can be used for other things besides meditation, such as problem solving, planning, or really anything, mental or physical.
     - Lots of things have the “flavor” or spirit of the meta protocol, without looking exactly like the below.
 You might feel like you’re “not doing the meta protocol” but you actually are!
 Any time you’re wondering whether you doing the right thing, or if a good or bad thing happened, or you’re asking other people and dialoguing about it—that’s “going meta.”
 It doesn’t have to have the exact form of the below and it doesn’t have to be done explicitly.
+    - You might simply ask, what are all the options/affordances, here, and which might be good right now to pick?
     - Intuition!
 Feeling!
 Body!
 You can ask the questions with the body, the mind, or the bodymind, or anything, or everything.
 And you can listen/feel for answers with the body, the mind, or the bodymind, or anything, or everything.

 2. Retrospective Evaluation of Happening and Doing